-Hearing evaluations are an important first step in you hearing health journey.
+Hearing tests are an important first step in your hearing health journey.

 So what should you expect from a hearing test?
 Generally, a hearing evaluation is a four-step process.
 An interview allows us to gauge your experience with hearing loss and gather any information that might reveal its cause.
 The examination helps us identify if hearing difficulty is caused by obstruction or damage to the ear canal or eardrum.
 Evaluating will allow us to pinpoint the specifics of your hearing loss through use of an audiogram.
 Finally, if necessary, we will provide treatment solutions that benefit your degree of hearing loss.